In the Spring, the hills of Tennessee and North Carolina promise plenty of porch-sitting and cooling breezes from the cascades.

 About an hour south of Mingo Falls, past gemstone sellers and dream-catcher stands, I came upon the chill little town of Sylva, North Carolina.
 Sylva embodies that new breed of Southern town, in league with places like Black Mountain and Brevard, North Carolina.
 Its Main Street is lined with coffee shops and a fly-fishing outfitter.

-I rode a quick stretch to a 103-year-old inn, just short of Asheville, in the town of Balsam.
+I rode a quick stretch to an inn that's over a century old, just short of Asheville, in the town of Balsam.
 If LeConte is the Smokies' old settler-style hangout, then the Balsam Mountain Inn is its Governor's mansion.
 Built as a summer getaway, the 50-room house has a two-story porch long enough to bowl down and rooms laid with heart-pine floorboards.
 It has, blissfully, little else—no phones, no TVs—and gives new meaning to the idea of a restful stay.
 Wood-carving block in my hand, a train calling in the distance, and nothing but foggy Blue Ridge views for miles—the Mountain Inn was exactly what I wanted after two days of waterfall trekking.
 Civilization could wait.

 SEE MORE POPULAR CONTENT: